Frequently Asked Questions (FAQs)

 Will I continue automatically onto my degree course after Pre-sessional?

-If you are a 12 week (EAP 1) or 8 week (EAP 2) student, then no, continuation is not automatic.
+- If you are a 12 week (EAP 1) or 8 week (EAP 2) student, then no, continuation is not automatic.
 Entry onto your degree course depends on your Pre-sessional performance.
 You must successfully complete Pre-sessional to the level required by your department, in order to proceed.
-For Business Finance type courses this means getting a Pre-sessional 'B' grade.
-If you are applying to a Marketing/Management type programme, this means achieving at least a Pre-sessional grad 'B+'.
-Law students will need to obtain a Pre-sessional 'A' grade.
+For most departments this means getting a Pre-sessional 'B' grade.

 What is the assessment used on the course?